espita/test-wirecard/README.md

 * * *

 #### Information
-This is the automated test project for Kerberus-api project.
-Designed using Ruby as language and Cubumber as BDD framework, it intends to work as a side project.
+This is the automated test project for Wirecard (order and payment API).
+Designed using Ruby as language and Cubumber as BDD framework.

 #### Requirement
 * Ruby version 2.6 and upper